Charges after US Capitol insurrection roil far-right groups | WTOP

 “We’ve been through the wringer,” Tarrio said in an interview.
 “Any other group after January 6th would fall apart.”

-“We reject and disavow the proven federal informant, Enrique Tarrio, and any and all chapters that choose to associate with him,” the Alabama group posted online in February.

-Tarrio said he suspended national Proud Boy rallies shortly after Jan.
-6 in part to focus on helping members facing criminal charges.
-Tarrio described Jan.
-6 as “horrible” but said authorities overcharged his jailed lieutenants and are politically persecuting them.

 Meanwhile, 16 members and associates of the Oath Keepers — a militia group founded in 2009 that recruits current and former military, police and first responders — have been charged with conspiring to block the certification of the vote.
-The group’s founder and leader, Stewart Rhodes, has said there were as many as 40,000 Oath Keepers at its peak, but one extremism expert estimates the group’s membership stands around 3,000 nationally.
+The group’s founder and leader, Stewart Rhodes, has said the Oath Keepers had as many as 40,000 members at its peak, but one extremism expert estimates the group’s membership stands around 3,000 nationally.

-Days after the election, Rhodes instructed his followers during a GoToMeeting call to go to Washington to let Trump know “that the people are behind him,” and he expressed hope that Trump would call up the militia to help the president stay in power, authorities say.
-Rhodes warned they could be headed for a “bloody, bloody civil war, and a bloody — you can call it an insurrection or you can call it a war or fight,” according to court documents.

 On Jan.
 6, several Oath Keepers, wearing helmets and reinforced vests, were seen on camera shouldering their way up the Capitol steps in a military-style stack formation.
-Rhodes was communicating that day with some Oath Keepers who entered the Capitol and was seen standing with several of the defendants outside the building after the riot, prosecutors say.
+Rhodes was communicating on Jan.
+6 with some who entered the Capitol and was seen standing with several of the defendants outside the building after the riot, prosecutors say.

 Rhodes has sought to distance himself from those who’ve been arrested, insisting the members went rogue and there was never a plan to enter the Capitol.
 But he has continued in interviews with right-wing hosts since Jan.
 6 to push the lie that the election was stolen, while the Oath Keepers website remains active with posts painting the group as the victim of political persecution.